Richmond University Medical Center OP

 Richmond University Medical Center OP - Staten Island, NY

 Richmond University Medical Center Op is an addiction treatment center located at 444 Saint Marks Place in the 10301 zip code in Staten Island, NY.
 It is operated by a private non-profit organization.
-Richmond University Medical Center Op provides suboxone prescription.
-Some of the treatment approaches used by Richmond University Medical Center Op include anger management, cognitive behavioral therapy and motivational interviewing.
-Richmond University Medical Center Op provides outpatient heroin rehab, outpatient methadone/buprenorphine/naltrexone treatment and regular outpatient heroin treatment.
-It also provides residential treatment for heroin use and inpatient treatment for co-occurring mental health and heroin use.
+Richmond University Medical Center Op provides prescribes suboxone.
+Some of the treatment approaches used by Richmond University Medical Center Op include counseling for substance abuse, dialectical behavior therapy and counseling for trauma victims.
+Richmond University Medical Center Op provides outpatient heroin rehabilitation, outpatient methadone/buprenorphine/naltrexone treatment and regular outpatient heroin treatment.
+It also provides residential heroin addiction treatment and inpatient treatment for heroin addiction and mental health diagnosis.

 Address: 444 Saint Marks Place, Staten Island, NY 10301